fenago/spark-dev3600/DEV362/Lab_9.md

 week and can take the values from one though seven.
 The carrier value can go from four to the number of distinct carriers and so on.

--maxDepth: Maximum depth of a tree.
+- maxDepth: Maximum depth of a tree.

--maxBins: Number of bins used when discretizing continuous features.
+- maxBins: Number of bins used when discretizing continuous features.

--impurity: Impurity measure of the homogeneity of the labels at the node.
+- impurity: Impurity measure of the homogeneity of the labels at the node.

 The model is trained by making associations between the input features and the labeled output associated with those features.
 We train the model using the DecisionTree.trainClassifier